jullury/owasp-top10-2021/A01/README.md

 ## Secure version
 The app has proper access control checks on the `/admin/secure` route.
 Only admins can access the admin page, demonstrating Secure Access Control.

+## How to Fix
+- Always check the user's role or permissions before granting access to sensitive or administrative routes.
+- Implement role-based access control (RBAC) in your application logic.
+- Never rely solely on client-side checks; always enforce authorization on the server side.
+- Regularly review and test your access control logic to ensure there are no bypasses.